 You will pay 20% Import Tax; 9% VAT (Value Added Tax) on a car that has been owned for less than 1 year and if the final destination is an EU member country.
-Salvage titles are accepted and there are no limits on vehicle age.
+Salvage titles are accepted and there are no limits on the vehicle age.

 Classic Car Purchase

-Duty for importing classic cars is 7%.
+The duty for importing classic cars is 7%.
 Duty for all other cars is 20%.

-When it’s impossible to arrange for timely pickup when the car arrives at the port, the Spanish ports listed above will charge you storage fees.
+When it’s impossible to arrange for timely pick up when the car arrives at the port, the Spanish ports listed above will charge you storage fees.
 Contact us for the latest storage fee amounts.

 Optional Marine Insurance

 It’s our recommendation that you buy the optional marine insurance.
-Things happen on the open sea that are out of our control, especially during hurricane season which is June 1 through November 30.
+Things happen on the open sea that is out of our control, especially during hurricane season which is June 1 through November 30.
 That said, damage and loss are rare.
-We offer full coverage Marine Insurance against Loss or Damage, which lasts from the time your car is loaded onto the ship until you take possession.
+We offer full coverage of Marine Insurance against Loss or Damage, which lasts from the time your car is loaded onto the ship until you take possession.
 The cost is 1.75% of the value you want the car insured for.
 We recommend this option if you cannot afford out-of-pocket cash for repairs or losses.
 Here’s where you can learn more about Marine Insurance here.